 Is the proposal to dispose of the forecast balances in certain deferral and variance accounts appropriate?

-Incentive Rate Mechanism (Exhibit 10) (Agreed to move to Phase 1)
+Incentive Rate Setting Mechanism (Exhibit 10) (Agreed to move to Phase 1)

 Are the proposed Price Cap Incentive Rate-Setting Mechanism, Annual Rate Adjustment Formula, and term appropriate?